-PLEASE NOTE:

-We are in the process of translating the current version (26 September 2006) of the Rules of Procedure.

-RULES OF PROCEDURE OF THE GERMAN BUNDESTAG

-AND

-RULES OF PROCEDURE OF THE MEDIATION COMMITTEE As at 30 April 2003

-Published by the Administration of the German Bundestag 2004

-Translated by the Language Service of the German Bundestag

-Printed by: Offizin Hildburghausen GmbH

-Bundestag Eagle © Prof. Ludwig Gies

-Contents

-Page A. Rule s of Procedure of the German Bundestag I. Election of the President, Vice-Presidents and Secretaries Rule 1 Rule 2 Rule 3 Constituent meeting Election of the President and the Vice-Presidents Election of Secretaries 8 8 9 II.
-Election of the Federal Chancellor Rule 4 Election of the Federal Chancellor 9 III.
-President, Presidium and Council of Elders Rule 5 Rule 6 Rule 7 Rule 8 Rule 9 Presidium Council of Elders Duties of the President Chair Duties of Secretaries 9 9 10 10 11 IV.
-Parliamentary groups Rule 10 Rule 11 Rule 12 Formation of parliamentary groups Order of parliamentary groups Distribution of posts among parliamentary groups 11 11 11 V. The Members of the Bundestag Rule 13 Rule 14 Rule 15 Rule 16 Rule 17 Rule 18 Rights and duties of Members of the Bundestag Leave Contestation and loss of membership Inspection and submission of files Rules on Document Security Code of Conduct 11 12 12 12 12 12 VI.
-Agenda, convening of the Bundestag,conduct of its sittings, and measures for the maintenance of order Rule 19 Rule 20 Rule 21 Rule 22 Rule 23 Rule 24 Rule 25 Rule 26 Rule 27 Rule 28 Rule 29 Sittings Agenda Convening of the Bundestag by the President Conduct of sittings Opening of the debate Joint debate on related items of business Adjournment of deliberations or closure of the debate Adjournment of the sitting Leave to speak and request for leave to speak Order in which speakers are called Points of order 13 13 14 14 14 14 14 14 15 15

-Rule 30 Statements on the debate 15

-Rule 31 Explanations of vote 15

-Page

-Rule 32 Statements on matters not included in the agenda 15

-Rule 33 Speeches 16

-Rule 34 Delivery of speeches 16

-Rule 35 Speaking time 16

-Rule 36 Calls for pertinence and calls to order 16

-Rule 37 Direction to discontinue speaking 16

-Rule 38 Suspension of Members of the Bundestag 16

-Rule 39 Objection to a call to order or to a suspension 17

-Rule 40 Suspension of the sitting 17

-Rule 41 Other measures for the maintenance of order 17

-Rule 42 Summoning of a member of the Federal Government 17

-Rule 43 Right to be heard at any time 17

-Rule 44 Resumption of the debate 18

-Rule 45 Ascertaining the presence of a quorum

-Consequences of the lack of a quorum 18

-Rule 46 Putting questions 18

-Rule 47 Separation of a question into parts 18

-Rule 48 Rules on voting 19

-Rule 49 Elections by secret ballot 19

-Rule 50 Procedure for selecting the seat of a federal authority 20

-Rule 51 Counting of votes 20

-Rule 52 Vote using voting cards bearing Members' names 20

-Rule 53 Inadmissibility of a vote using voting cards bearing Members' names 21
+NDV

+ISBN 978-3-87576-594-6

+Translated by: Language Service of the German Bundestag Typeset by: Schröder Media GbR, Dernbach Produced by: GGP Media GmbH, Pößneck Cover photo: German Bundestag (Lichtblick/Achim Melde) Further information: www.ndv.info

+© 2008 by NDV Neue Darmstädter Verlagsanstalt, Rheinbreitbach

+CONTENTS

+I. Election of the President, Vice-Presidents and Secretaries

+Rule 1 Constituent meeting 13

+Rule 2 Election of the President and the Vice-Presidents .
+13

+Rule 3 Election of Secretaries 14

+II.
+Election of the Federal Chancellor

+Rule 4 Election of the Federal Chancellor 14

+III.
+President, Presidium and Council of Elders

+Rule 5 Presidium 15

+Rule 6 Council of Elders 15

+Rule 7 Duties of the President 16

+Rule 8 Chair 17

+Rule 9 Duties of Secretaries 18

+IV.
+Parliamentary groups

+Rule 10 Formation of parliamentary groups 18

+Rule 11 Order of parliamentary groups 19

+Rule 12 Distribution of posts among parliamentary groups 19

+V. The Members of the Bundestag

+Rule 13 Rights and duties of Members of the Bundestag 19 Ruit 15 manus and uuuus of Michibers or the bundestag • • 17

+Rule 14 Leave 20

+Rule 15 Contestation and loss of membership 20

+Rule 16 Inspection and submission of files 20

+Rule 17 Rules on Document Security 21

+Rule 18 Code of Conduct 21

+v genda, convening of the Bundestag, conduct of its ngs, and measures for the maintenance of order

+Rule 19 Sittings 21

+Rule 2 20 Agenda 21

+Rule 2 21 Convening of the Bundestag by the President 22

+Rule 2 22 Conduct of sittings 23

+Rule 2 23 Opening of the debate 23

+Rule 2 24 Joint debate on related items of business 23

+Rule 2 25 Adjournment of deliberations or closure of the debate 23

+Rule 2 26 Adjournment of the sitting 24

+Rule 2 27 Leave to speak and request for leave to speak 24

+Rule 2 28 Order in which speakers are called 25

+Rule 2 29 Points of order 25

+Rule 3 30 Statements on the debate 26

+Rule 3 31 Explanations of vote 26

+Rule 3 32 Statements on matters not included in the agenda 26

+Rule 3 33 Speeches 27

+Rule 3 34 Delivery of speeches 27

+Rule 3 35 Speaking time 27

+Rule 36 Calls for pertinence and calls to order 27 Rule 37 Direction to discontinue speaking 28 Rule 38 Suspension of Members of the Bundestag 28 Rule 39 Objection to a call to order or to a suspension 29 Rule 40 Suspension of the sitting 29 Rule 41 Other measures for the maintenance of order 29 Rule 42 Summoning of a member of the Federal Government 29 Rule 43 Right to be heard at any time 30 Rule 44 Resumption of the debate 30 Rule 45 Ascertaining the presence of a quorum; Consequences of the lack of a quorum 31 Rule 46 Putting questions 31 Rule 47 Separation of a question into parts 32 Rule 48 Rules on voting 32 Rule 49 Elections by secret ballot 33 Rule 50 Procedure for selecting the seat of a federal authority 34 Rule 51 Counting of votes 35 Rule 52 Vote using voting cards bearing Members' names .
+35 Rule 53 Inadmissibility of a vote using voting cards bearing Members' names 35